I want something dark, and sad, and lonely, and beautiful. I want something like this...

 I was under the distinct impression from episode 13 of Cosmos that ‘We are one planet.'
 But the radio broadcasts in the opening scene of Contact are from almost exclusively American sources.

-Well, are we one planet or aren't we?
+Well, are we one planet or not?

 Saturday, November 7, 2009